CosminFr/ZenLogger/README.md

 ```

 > [!TIP]
-> Have "Logging" options included with your project settings instead of hardcoded values!
-Especially LogLevel & LogPath!
+> Have "Logging" options included with your project settings instead of hardcoded values. <br>
-> For inspiration, look at [ZenConfig](https://github.com/CosminFr/ZenConfig) demo for LogConfig.
+> Especially *LogLevel* and *LogPath*!
+Your clients should be able to change them without asking for a special build.

 **Use Trace Logger**